Francis Eaton (Mayflower passenger): Family

 Son of Francis and Sarah Eaton:

 Samuel Eaton, born c. early 1620, came as, per Bradford, "a sucking child" on the Mayflower.
-He was apprenticed at age sixteen to John Cooke, who himself was a Mayflower passenger at age twelve, with his term of service to begin in October 1636.
-After his marriage, he moved north to Duxbury sometime in 1646 and moved to Middleboro about 1670, where he died about 1684.
+He was apprenticed at age sixteen to John Cooke, who himself was a Mayflower passenger at age twelve.
+His apprenticeship began in October 1636.
+After his marriage, he moved north to Duxbury sometime in 1646 and moved to Middleboro about 1670, where he died c.
+1684.